elmiligui/HLPW6-TC1/017_KHI_Cflow/017_TC1_R_01/Readme.md

 # High Lift Prediction Workshop 6 - Template Submission Files

-This folder contains four files participants are expected to modify and submit for Test Case 1:
+This folder contains No.1. and 3. files of the followings:

 1. **FM.dat** = Converged or time-averaged Force and Moment data vs. angle of attack, multiple grid levels may be included
    - N.B.: append grid descriptor if providing results for multiple grids